Scalable Conversational AI for Literacy Development

 The overall objective of this project is to evaluate the feasibility of using automatic question-answer (QA) generation to facilitate the learning and assessment of narrative comprehension skills, a critical component of reading proficiency.
 This innovation can enable large-scale, cost-effective development and production of learning and assessment resources.
 There are three components:

-- Creating a high-quality QA pair dataset for model training and evaluation
+- Creating a high-quality QA pair dataset for model training and evaluation (link to the dataset here)

 - Developing AI models that expand the state-of-the-art deep neural network techniques (e.g., BERT) for machine comprehension tasks over the created dataset, and customizing the training to meet the unique requirements of an educational context;